apeli23/-reactdjangoapi/documentation.md

 ## React

 React or Reactjs refers to a [Javascript](https://www.freecodecamp.org/news/what-is-javascript-definition-of-js/#:~:text=JavaScript%20is%20a%20dynamic%20programming,with%20only%20HTML%20and%20CSS.) library that is used to build interactive elements in web development.
-That means it is used by developers to build user interfaces or UI.
+That means it is used by developers to build user interfaces(UI).
 React also has solid documentation that you can explore through this [link](https://reactjs.org/docs/getting-started.html) and a vibrant ecosystem around it.

 ## Django